Othmaneelmo/custom-shell/README.md

 - **Process Management**: Using `fork()` and `execvp()` to create child processes and execute commands.
 - **Signal Handling**: Gracefully handling user interrupts (Ctrl+C).

-## Getting Started

-Clone this repository to start contributing and playing with the project:

 ## Roadmap

 1. Learn C basics and understand how processes work.